onfido/onfido-auth-sdk-ios/README.md

 - French (fr) 🇫🇷
 - German (de) 🇩🇪

-### Language customisation
+### Language customization

 **Note:**

 - If the strings translations change it will result in a MINOR version change, therefore you are responsible for testing your translated layout in case you are using this feature.
-- When adding custom translations, please make sure you add the whole set of keys we have in the example `Localizable.strings` file [here](https://github.com/onfido/onfido-auth-sdk-ios/tree/main/localization).
+- When adding custom translations, please make sure you add the whole set of keys we have in the [example `Localizable.strings` file](https://github.com/onfido/onfido-auth-sdk-ios/tree/main/localization).

-The strings used within the SDK can be customised by having a `Localizable.strings` in your app for the desired language and by configuring the flow using the `withCustomLocalization()` method on the configuration builder.
+The strings used within the SDK can be customized by having a `Localizable.strings` in your app for the desired language and by configuring the flow using the `withCustomLocalization()` method on the configuration builder.

 ```swift
 let config = try!
 OnfidoAuthConfig.builder()